ros-navigation/docs.nav2.org/docs/setup_guides/transformation/setup_transforms.md

 2. `odom` => `base_link`
 3. `base_link` => `base_laser` (sensor base frames)

-#### NOTE
+!!! note

     The `base_laser` coordinate frame is not included in the REP 105 standard.
 For this guide, we will be using this name to refer to the coordinate frame for a laser sensor on our robot platform.
 If there are multiple sensor base frames (e.g. camera_link, base_laser2, lidar_link etc.), then a transformation back to `base_link` for each one is required.

 The first transform `map` => `odom` is usually provided by a different ROS package dealing with localization and mapping such as AMCL.
 This transform updates live in use so we don’t set static values for this in our robot’s TF tree.
 Further detail about how to set this up may be pretty complex, so we highly suggest to have a look at the documentation of the mapping or localization package you are using for your platform.
 All ROS compliant SLAM and localization packages will provide you with this transformation automatically on launch.